henry-luo/mark/docs/mark-syntax.md

 ## Mark Object

-Below is the key grammar rules for the new Mark object notation in BNF notation:
+Below is the key grammar rules for the new Mark object in BNF notation:

 ```BNF
 Mark ::= ws value ws